Academic Advising

 Who is my assigned advisor?

-All Terps in the Biological Sciences major are assigned to an Academic Advisor around mid-October or after Spring Break during their first (Fall or Spring) semester at the University.
+All students in the Biological Sciences major are matched with an Academic Advisor around mid-October or after Spring Break during their first (Fall or Spring) semester at the University.

-Please log in to TerpEngage—Maryland’s central advising platform—to review your Assigned Advisor under Success Team.
+Students may log in to TerpEngage—Maryland’s central advising platform—to review their Assigned Advisor under Success Team.

-If no advisor is listed under Success Team, then students may call the Undergraduate Program Office at 301-405-6892 or email bscique@umd.edu to learn more.
+If no advisor is listed under Success Team, then students may call the Undergraduate Program Office at 301-405-6892 OR email bscique@umd.edu for next steps.

 Do I have to attend mandatory advising?